Adarshsingh2k/namasteReact/README.md

 ```

+> [!IMPORTANT]
-- It is important to pass key when we rendera component in a loop  because if won't react will rerender the component
+>  It is important to pass key when we rendera component in a loop  because if won't react will rerender the component